CyberFlameGO/svnpython/Doc/library/smtplib.rst

    Identify yourself to an ESMTP server using ``EHLO``.
 The hostname argument defaults to the fully qualified domain name of the local host.
 Examine the response for ESMTP option and store them for use by :meth:`has_extn`.
-   Also sets several informational attributes: the message returned by the server is stored as the :attr:`ehlo_resp` attribute, :attr:`does_esmtp` is set to true or false depending on whether the server supports ESMTP, and :attr:`esmtp_features` will be a dictionary containing the names of the SMTP service extensions this server supports, and their parameters (if any).

    Unless you wish to use :meth:`has_extn` before sending mail, it should not be necessary to call this method explicitly.
 It will be implicitly called by :meth:`sendmail` when necessary.

-.. method:: SMTP.ehlo_or_helo_if_needed()

-   This method call :meth:`ehlo` and or :meth:`helo` if there has been no previous ``EHLO`` or ``HELO`` command this session.
-It tries ESMTP ``EHLO`` first.

-   :exc:`SMTPHeloError`
-     The server didn't reply properly to the ``HELO`` greeting.

-   .. versionadded:: 2.6

 .. method:: SMTP.has_extn(name)